For teams shipping AI agents

 - A container is reusable across every Wire-connected agent

-Who is building on Wire
+Who is building with Wire

 Devtools and IDE agents